Is the tech bull run over? Nasdaq shellacked

 But are investors really nervous about a possible military conflict with Kim Jong Un?
 Or are people using these geopolitical concerns as an excuse to take money out of the market --- tech stocks in particular?

-The Nasdaq, Wall Street's home to many high profile tech companies, was down more than 1.5% in late afternoon trading.
+The Nasdaq, Wall Street's home to many high profile tech companies, finished the day down more than 2%.
 That's a much steeper drop than the ones experienced by the Dow and S&P 500.

 Netflix (NFLX, Tech30) and red hot chip company Nvidia (NVDA, Tech30) dropped by 3%.